Mason Geertsen

-Mason Geertsen (born April 19, 1995) is a Canadian professional ice hockey player for the Buffalo Sabres of the National Hockey League (NHL).
-He was selected in the fourth round, 93rd overall, by the Colorado Avalanche in the 2013 NHL Entry Draft.
+Mason Geertsen (born April 19, 1995) is a Canadian professional ice hockey player for the Rochester Americans in the American Hockey League (AHL) while under contract to the Buffalo Sabres of the National Hockey League (NHL).
+He was selected in the fourth round, 93rd overall, by the Colorado Avalanche in the 2013 NHL entry draft.

 Playing career

 Geersten played bantam and midget hockey as a youth with the Leduc Oil Kings in the Alberta Major Bantam Hockey League and with the Sherwood Park Kings in the Alberta Midget Hockey League before joining major junior club, the Edmonton Oil Kings of the Western Hockey League (WHL), with whom he was drafted 18th overall in the first round of the 2010 WHL Bantam Draft.

 In the following 2016–17 season, Geertsen was assigned to continue with the Rampage, on October 1, 2016.
 Used primarily in a defensive role adding physicality, Geertsen appeared in 36 games with the Rampage for 4 assists.
 He split the season again between the AHL and ECHL joining secondary affiliate, the Colorado Eagles in time for the postseason.
 Geersten remained with the club through the postseason, establishing a regular spot on the defence in recording 1 goal and 4 points in 19 games to help the Eagles capture their first Kelly Cup.

 As an impending restricted free agent following the conclusion of his entry-level contract, Geertsen's tenure with the Avalanche ended after he was not tendered a qualifying offer on June 25, 2019.
 As a free agent over the summer, Geertsen was invited to attend the New York Rangers 2019 training camp.
 After a successful camp, Geertsen was among the Rangers second round of cuts and was signed to a one-year AHL contract with affiliate, the Hartford Wolf Pack, on September 29, 2019.